PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 ## A proof of the expected distance theorem

-Above, we stated that the average distance that a random particle would find itself from its starting point after taking *n* steps of unit length is $$\sqrt{n}$.
+Above, we stated that the average distance that a random particle would find itself from its starting point after taking *n* steps of unit length is $$\sqrt{n}$$.
 Below, we provide a justification for why this is true for interested learners who are familiar with probability.

 Let $$\mathbf{x_i}$$ denote the random variable corresponding to the vector of the particle's *i*-th step.
 The distance *d* traveled by the particle can be represented by the sum of all these vectors,